Saint-Drézéry

 Saint-Drézéry ([sɛ̃ dʁezeʁi]; Sant Dreseri) is a commune in the Hérault department in the Occitanie region in southern France.

-Geography

 Climate

 Saint-Drézéry has a mediterranean climate (Köppen climate classification Csa).
 The average annual temperature in Saint-Drézéry is 14.3 C. The average annual rainfall is 768.4 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 23.7 C, and lowest in January, at around 6.3 C. The highest temperature ever recorded in Saint-Drézéry was 43.9 C on 28 June 2019; the coldest temperature ever recorded was -12.6 C on 9 January 1985.